fhmjones/dashboards-envr300/MonaLoaCO2/co2-ver01.md

 **Question:** _Before looking at the next plot(!) ..._ Why are these estimates so different?

-Now compare the slopes and predicted values on one graph
+Now compare the slopes and predicted values on one graph:
 * Click the "Run Interact" button once.
 * **Do prediction points align with linear models?**
-* If NOT set "predn_yr" sliders for both models above to 2030 and click "Run Interact" again.
+* If NOT set "**predn_yr**" sliders for both models above to 2030 and click "Run Interact" again.

+---

 ```python
 # We want this third figure to be not shown until user asks for it.